 - You are trying to remove factual information.
 For more details please see this guide.

 - Your submission may have been deemed to be incorrect by our staff.
 Everyone makes mistakes and sometimes people think they've recognized a familiar actor in a movie, or maybe have heard rumors about the cast or crew of an upcoming title that later turn out to be incorrect.

-If you feel your rejected submission should have been accepted (and you have verified that it is not already listed in IMDb), you are welcome to resubmit it from your Submission History.
-Please make sure you include a comment to provide the additional information that may help us verify it (as described above).
+If you feel your rejected submission should have been accepted (and you have verified that it is not already listed in IMDb), you are welcome to resubmit it from your contribution history.
+Please make sure you include a comment, where possible, to provide the additional information that may help us verify it (as described above).